ollegreen/research_papers/README.md

 ______

-## Paper: Oxford — “Semantic Uncertainty; Linguistic Invariances for Uncertainty Estimation in Natural Language Generation”
+## Paper: “Semantic Uncertainty; Linguistic Invariances for Uncertainty Estimation in Natural Language Generation”
 Read: Sep 2023
+Institution: Oxford OATML
 Mental Reference: Oxford making it easier to make sure that semantically similar words make the entropy look lower.
 As "Sweden" is the same meaning as "It's Sweden".

 ### Problem
 Hard to evaluate LLM models due to “semantic equivalence”.
 It’s Paris and Paris is not the same for regular LLMs = entropy is still the same.